DoctorWkt/acwj/63_QBE/Readme.md

 These are pretty straightforward.
-To access a field in a struct, take the base address and add on the offset of the element or field.
+To access a field in a struct, take the base address and add on the offset of the field.
 For arrays elements, we need to scale the element's index by the size of each element.
 So this C code:

 ```c